<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 by Renaud Anjoran

-"Critical: Bottleneck Area" sign in factory
+"Critical - Bottleneck Area" sign in factory

-When Chinese factories struggle to fulfill customer orders on time, we see many of them consider investing in increasing capacity without analyzing what keeps their products from reaching customers properly in the first place.
+When Chinese factories struggle to fulfil customer orders on time, we see many of them consider investing in increasing capacity without analyzing what keeps their products from reaching customers properly in the first place.

 Problems could lie in something as simple as a job station, machine, testing, or supplier.
 You might also find that your planning, finance systems, warehouses and customers can affect production and delivery.

-What is a Bottleneck?
+What is a Production Bottleneck?

-A bottleneck is something that limits the capacity of a system.
+A production bottleneck is something that limits the capacity of a system.
 Just like the smaller neck of a bottle of wine prevents one from spilling all the bottle's contents in a few seconds should it be knocked over by accident.

 Let's look at this another way.
 You might have 4 steps in a process.
 In the next example, step 3 is the bottleneck (with a capacity of only 70), as indicated by the continuous red line.
 It constrains the whole process' capacity: